-- 1. Lower Feed Teeth by pushing the Drop Feed Control to the left from a to b. - 2.
-Remove the All Purpose Foot and attach the Button Sewing Foot. (see page 26). - 3.
-Set the Needle Position Dial so that the center position is located directly in front of the dot on the top cover of the machine.
-(See page 26) - 4.
-Set the Stitch Width Dial so that 4 sits directly in front of the dot on the top cover of the machine.
-(See page 19) - 5.
-Set the Stitch Length Dial control so that 0 is directly below the dot. - 6.
-Set the Stitch Selector Dial so that the Straight Stitch setting is directly below the dot. - 7.
-Place the button on the fabric, then line up the button directly under the front of the Button Foot so the 2 holes of the button appear in front of the foot.
-Turn the hand wheel toward you to make sure the needle clears the hole on the left.
-Step on the Foot Control and sew 3 to 4 securing stitches.
-Raise the needle out of the fabric and the button. - 8.
-Set the Stitch Selector Dial so that the Zig Zag setting is directly below the dot.
-Adjust the Stitch Width Dial until the needle moves from the left hole into the right hole of the button without interference.
-To test the movement of the needle slowly turn the handwheel manually toward you several times to make sure the needle does not hit the button.
-Sew 10 to 12 stitches. - 9.
-Set the Stitch Selector Dial so that the Straight Stitch setting is directly below the dot. - 10.
-Sew 3 to 4 stitches to secure the stitching. - Raise the feed teeth when finished.
+- 1. Attach the Darning Plate to the needle plate directly below the presser foot.
+To do this line up the prongs on the underside of the Darning Plate with the holes in the needle plate.
+Push down to snap it in place. - 2.
+Remove the All-Purpose Foot and attach the Button Sewing Foot. (see page 26).

+5. Place the button on the fabric, then line up the button directly under the front of the Button Foot so the 2 holes of the button appear in front of the foot.
+Turn the hand wheel towards you to make sure the needle clears the hole on the left.
+Step on the foot control and sew 3 to 4 securing stitches.
+Raise the needle out of the fabric and the button.

-START SEWING
+6. Set the Stitch Selector Dial so that the Zig Zag setting is directly below the dot.
+Adjust the dial until the needle moves from the left hole into the right hole of the button without interference.
+To test the movement of the needle turn the handwheel manually towards you several times to make sure the needle does not hit the button.
+Sew 10 to 12 stitches.

+7. Set the Stitch Selector Dial so that the Straight Stitch setting is directly below the dot.

+8. Sew 3 to 4 stitches to secure the stitching.

+Remove the Darning Plate when finished.